counsyl/hgvs/README.md

 ## Requirements

-This library requires at least Python 2.6, but otherwise has no external dependencies.
+This library requires at least Python 3.3, but otherwise has no external dependencies.

-The library does assume that genome sequence is available through a `pygr` compatible `SequenceFileDB` object.
+The library does assume that genome sequence is available through a `pyfaidx` compatible `Genome` object.
 For an example of writing a wrapper for a different genome sequence back-end, see [hgvs.tests.genome.MockGenome](hgvs/tests/genome.py).